crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 #### Authentication (trust)

 Clients must first discover a BSS (Basic Service Set) and then request permission to associate with it.
 Only trusted and expected devices should be given network access.
 Clients should be authenticated before they are allowed to associate.
 Potential clients must present a form of credentials to the APs (Access Points) to identify themselves.
-The original 802.11 standard gave only two options to authenticate clients: open authentication and WEP.
+The original IEEE 802.11 standard gave only two options to authenticate clients: open authentication and WEP.

 **Open authentication**

-The open authentication process has only one requirement for a client wishing to access a WLAN, that they must use an 802.11 authentication request before attempting to associate with an AP.
+The open authentication process has only one requirement for a client wishing to access a WLAN, that they must use an IEEE 802.11 authentication request before attempting to associate with an AP.
 No other credentials are needed.

-With no challenge, any 802.11 client may authenticate to access the network.
-That is, in fact, the whole purpose of open authentication—to validate that a client is a valid 802.11 device by authenticating the wireless hardware and the protocol.
+With no challenge, any IEEE 802.11 client may authenticate to access the network.
+That is, in fact, the whole purpose of open authentication—to validate that a client is a valid IEEE 802.11 device by authenticating the wireless hardware and the protocol.
 Authenticating the user’s identity is handled as a true security process through other means.
 (Odom, 2020, p.
 710)

 Client screening in WLANs with open authentication will often be a form of web authentication.
 Most client operating systems will flag WLANs with open authentication to warn you that your wireless data will not be secured in any way if you join.

-After the open 802.11 connection is established, the user’s identity is authenticated by higher-layer security methods.
+After the open IEEE 802.11 connection is established, the user’s identity is authenticated by higher-layer security methods.
 These methods include Pre-Shared Key (PSK) for personal networks (like WPA2/3-Personal), the robust IEEE 802.1X framework with EAP for enterprise environments, and captive portals for public guest access.

 **WEP (Wired Equivalent Privacy)**